Codecademy-Curriculum/MinimalAPI/lessons/outlines/Lesson 1_lesson_outline.md

 ### Narrative Summary

-In this exercise, you’ll learn how to create a POST endpoint using `MapPost()` in a Minimal API.
+In this exercise, learners will learn how to create a POST endpoint using `MapPost()` in a Minimal API.
 The POST method is commonly used when clients need to send data to the server — such as submitting a message or creating a new record.

-You’ll define an endpoint at `/api/message` that accepts plain text from the request body and responds using `Results.Created()`, which returns an `HTTP 201` status code along with a confirmation message.
+An endpoint will be defined at `/api/message` that accepts plain text from the request body and responds using `Results.Created()`, which returns an `HTTP 201` status code along with a confirmation message.

-To make testing easier, you’ll enable Swagger UI, a built-in interactive interface for trying out API endpoints in your browser.
-Since Swagger is not enabled by default in minimal API projects created with `dotnet new web`, you'll first configure it by adding required services and middleware in Program.cs.
+To make testing easier, Swagger UI will be enabled — a built-in interactive interface for trying out API endpoints in the browser.
+Since Swagger is not enabled by default in minimal API projects created with `dotnet new web`, it must first be configured by adding the required services and middleware in `Program.cs`.

-By the end of this exercise, you'll have a working POST endpoint that accepts input and returns confirmation — all tested through Swagger without needing external tools.
+By the end of this exercise, a working POST endpoint will be available that accepts input and returns confirmation — all tested through Swagger without needing external tools.

 ### Instructions: